NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: Background Related Work

-Tokenization is critical for robust generative masked modeling, yet current tokenizers struggle to capture the full structure of brain signals.
-NeuroGPT relies on a deep backbone-based tokenizer while other models like BIOT and EEGPT on transformer-based tokenizers, which often learn entangled and redundant representations not optimized for reconstruction.
-As a result, the generated tokens lack the fidelity required for masked prediction.
-In contrast, LaBraM adopts a codebook-based approach to learn reconstructable neural tokens.
-However, while discrete codebook-based tokenizers such as VQ-VAE~\citep{esser2020taming} work well in computer vision, directly adopting them for brain signals have not yielded faithful signal reconstruction---until \sys.
+Tokenization is critical for robust generative masked modeling, yet current tokenizers struggle to capture the full structure of biosignals.
+Some models rely on deep backbone-based tokenizers (e.g. CBraMod), while others employ transformer-based approaches (e.g. BIOT), which often learn entangled and redundant representations not optimized for reconstruction.
+As a result, the generated tokens lack the fidelity required for effective masked prediction.
+More recently, codebook-based approaches, such as LaBraM and BrainOmni, have been introduced to learn reconstructable discrete tokens using vector quantization (VQ) and residual VQ (RVQ) respectively.
+However, both rely on a single codebook to capture the full spectrum of biosignal activity and train their tokenizers with losses that do not always respect the signal processing properties of their reconstruction targets.
+The result is codebook-based tokenizers with unfaithful signal reconstruction.